microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ![A sketch of an InfoBar in a Warning state with a close button and a message](images/Warning_DefaultClose.jpg)
 ![Mockup of an InfoBar with an icon, title, and message on one line](images/Docked_SingleLineIconTitle.png)

-## Select a DisplayMode
-TODO (PM): summary and mockup
-- Different visually only
-- Example of pop-up code here (Code snippet TODO (Dev))

 ## Notification types: consistent styling
 The type of the info bar can be set via the Severity property to automatically set a consistent status color and icon dependent on the criticality of the notification.